Packitoo/n8n-nodes-hipe/README.md

 - Follow the guide here: [Create Access Token](https://developers.packitoo.com/guides/create-access-token/)
 - Enter your token in the HIPE credentials section when configuring the node in n8n.

+You can click the "Test" button in the HIPE credentials to validate your token and base URL.
+The test performs a safe GET request to verify access.

 ## Usage

 Basic usage involves adding the HIPE node to your workflow and selecting the desired module and operation.
 For detailed usage and examples, see the [examples directory](./examples) or the inline documentation in n8n.